-Your natural drainage pathways are complex networks of systems and organs, that work together to help with detoxification.
+Your natural drainage pathways work together to help with detoxification.

 These systems include: